ODR: A Tool to Enable Justice in The Post Coronavirus Era

 It is easier to imagine than implement the transition to a virtual world.
 India faces two principal challenges in embracing ODR—

 The 21st Century is only 20 years young.
 Add to it the final 10 years of the previous century, and that is the technologically proficient demographic.
-Most of the lawyers and arguing counsels are aged well over 40, with technology still a rocket science for many.
+Most of the lawyers and arguing counsels are of age over 40, with technology still a rocket science for many.
 Basically, it is all about the approach and the mindset of the people.
 It is a daunting task to make technology approachable for the older generation.

-The procedure and protocols for ODR would have to be very lucidly set out, such that even a layman would be able to operate on the platform and avail the services.
+The procedure and protocols for ODR would have to be very lucidly set out, such that even a layman would be able to operate on the platform and avail of the services.
 A dedicated page, or a type of AI bot on the e-filing page, would also be required, that would assist with frequently asked questions.
 Moreover, the moment we envisage e-services, we cannot dispense with the requirement for customer care services, where there would be real people to assist when the AI would falter.

 2. Deficiency in services

 A virtual world implies a world connected via the internet.
-One cannot forget that India is in itself a developing nation, having severely under-developed pockets, where even running water and regular electricity are not very basic.
+One cannot forget that India is in itself a developing nation, having severely primitive pockets, where even running water and regular electricity are not very basic.
 It is extremely ominous indeed, to imagine that residents of such penury would be ready to transition into a virtual world.

 The broadband speed and connectivity in most of the country is hardly anything to write about.
 In a future where the world is increasingly virtual, the bandwidth must improve from what it is now.
 As of July 2020, Ookla’s Speed-test Global Index, ranks India at 127 and 75 for mobile broadband and fixed broadband, out of 138 and 174 nations respectively.
 This paints a particularly unfortunate and sorry picture.

-Hindrance or Opportunities?
+ODR-Hindrance or Opportunities?

 Online Dispute Resolution seems to be a fine way nonetheless, to capitalize upon the opportunities presented by this pandemic.
 The National Judicial Data Grid, which monitors the pendency of cases in India, paints a grotesque picture.
 78.7% of the cases that are pending, which is about 26911058 cases, are more than a year old.
 There are 34195031 cases—including both Civil as well as Criminal, that are pending before the Indian Judiciary.
-This is exactly why there is a dire need for ODR mechanisms to be in place.
+This is exactly why there is a dire need for online dispute resolution mechanisms to be in place.
 It is through this way that we could reduce the mounting pressure on the Courts system even further.